 How is Lyme treated?

-The rate of infections with B. burgdorferi and other tick-borne pathogens are increasing nationwide, and researchers are discovering new, previously unknown species that cause Lyme disease.
+Case numbers of infection with B. burgdorferi and other tick-borne pathogens are increasing nationwide, and researchers are discovering new, previously unknown species that cause Lyme disease.
 When Lyme disease is accurately diagnosed and properly treated during the early stage of disease, patients often recover completely.

 Misdiagnosis, delayed diagnosis, and/or inadequate treatment can result in disseminated infection that can have a significant and long-term impact on a person’s daily functioning, cognitive abilities, mood, and overall health.
 Co-infections often result in more serious and complex illness.
 Timely, accurate, diagnosis and treatment is therefore critical for the best outcome in patients!

-Colorado physicians as well as physicians nationwide have different approaches to treating Lyme disease.
+Physicians in Colorado and nationwide have different approaches to treating Lyme disease

 Antibiotics are used to treat Lyme disease